gibsonma/sim-cyborg/README.md

 Sites also go red only when dealing with a critical problem.
 All of this information is readily available on the main page of the simulation.

+Buttons have also been added which allow for speedup and slowdown of the game speed based on the user's preference

 The Simulation also asks the user to choose a scenario once the page is open rather than starting it immediately.
 Clicking a scenario button (one of three listed at the top of the screen) will also display info about that scenario.